 - Ability to count correctly,

-- Rotation and sequence of the hand patting,
+- Rotation and sequence of your hand patting,

-- Proper timing of when the subject starts and stops the test.24
+- Proper timing of when you start and stop the test.24

-The “finger-to-nose” test is one of the oldest field sobriety tests in use in California.25 During the finger to nose test, the DUI suspect is required to:
+The “finger-to-nose” test is one of the oldest field sobriety tests in use in California.25 During the finger to nose test, you are required to:

-- Bring the tip of the index finger up to touch the tip of the nose while his/her eyes are closed and his/her head is tilted slightly back.
+- Bring the tip of your index finger up to touch the tip of your nose while your eyes are closed and your head is tilted slightly back.

 - Repeat the foregoing movement six times (three with each hand).
-The officer should instruct the subject as to which hand to use on each attempt.26
+The officer should instruct you as to which hand to use on each attempt.26

 Police will watch for the following seven factors during the finger to nose test for signs of possible impairment:

-- The amount and direction in which the subject sways,
+- The amount and direction in which you sway,

 - Eyelid tremors and body/leg tremors,